 I have had the honor of working to support people in their personal journeys of health, recovery, and personal growth since 1991.
 My career began in working with crisis intervention and trauma recovery.
 It expanded to incorporate the expressive arts therapies in 1998 because I felt limited by verbal therapy when it seemed my clients were wanting to express and explore their experiences in ways that moved beyond words.
 Since 2013, Miami Counseling and Resource Center is my professional home, where I am a Licensed Mental Health Counselor (LMHC) in Florida and a Board Certified Dance/Movement Therapist (BC-DMT).
 I continue to maintain my license as a Psychologist in Alberta, Canada.

-I strive to continuously update and enhance my skills in evidence-based techniques like EMDR (Eye Movement Desensitization and reprocessing), Emotionally Focused Couples Therapy, Acceptance and Commitment Therapy, Humanistic Psychology, Dialectical Behavior Therapy, Art Therapy, and Dance/Movement Therapy.
+I strive to continuously update and enhance my skills in evidence-based techniques like EMDR (Eye Movement Desensitization and reprocessing), Emotionally Focused Couples Therapy, Acceptance and Commitment Therapy, Interpersonal Neurobiology (D.Seigel), Humanistic Psychology, Dialectical Behavior Therapy, Art Therapy, and Dance/Movement Therapy.
 Further, I offer supervision to aspiring Dance/Movement Therapists and Peer Consultation in the Expressive Arts Therapies.
-I am proud to serve the community of Dance/Movement Therapists as the Chair of the Alternative Route Education Subcommittee of the American Dance Therapy Association.

 Subsequently, I became Director of the Sexual Assault Centre at the University of Alberta, the first of its kind in Western Canada.
 We offered crisis intervention and short term counseling to survivors of childhood sexual abuse and survivors of sexual assault by acquaintances and strangers.
 Many survivors were experiencing depression, anxiety, and Post-Traumatic Stress Disorder (PTSD) as a result of their experiences.
 It was here that I began experimenting with the use of the expressive arts in therapy as a way to move past the limits of talk therapy and invite higher levels of consciousness into the healing process.